 Lignin is obtained by conventional carbonization methods, and the morphology of carbon materials is rather irregular.
 Thus, the manner of obtaining porous carbon materials with unique and homogeneous structure is crucial.
 Xi et al. (2021) prepared lignin/silica composites by in-situ self-assembled co-precipitation of lignin with sodium silicate by using the principle of electrostatic force.
 In addition, the lignin was a quaternary ammonium lignin, which rendered the carbon materials successfully doped with nitrogen.
 The material exhibited a hollow porous framework structure.
 It exhibited a reversible specific capacity of 480 mAh/g when used as an anode in lithium-ion batteries, after 200 cycles at 0.2 A/g.
-The material has been used as an anode in lithium-ion batteries, and it has been used as an anode in lithium-ion batteries.
-Of course, lignin can also be distributed in other types of skeletons to prepare carbon materials.
-Li et al. (2023) used a metal organic framework as a template, in which the lignin particles were uniformly dispersed, and the final material obtained was rich in mesopores, which facilitates the transfer of Li+ transport afterward.
+The material has been used as an anode in lithium-ion batteries, and it has been used as an anode in lithium-ion batteries, and it has been used as an anode in lithium-ion batteries, and it has been used as a template, in which the lignin particles were uniformly dispersed, and the final material obtained was rich in mesopores, which facilitates the transfer of Li+ transport afterward.
 In terms of electrochemical performance, after 300 cycles, it showed a specific capacity of 420 mAh g at 0.2 a/g with a capacity retention rate of more than 99%.
 After 1000 charge/discharge cycles, its capacity retention was still above 85%.